russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-ev.md

 \end{vmatrix} = ad - bc
 $$

-Notice that computing this requires the performance of 3 floating-point operations, so we shall say that,
+Notice that computing this requires the performance of 3 floating-point operations (FPOs), so we shall say that,

 $$
 F(2) = 3